Haverfordwest Castle: Owned and reconstructed by Eleanor of Castile

+Royalist stronghold

 By the 16th century, however, the castle had become dilapidated and subsequently was re-fortified during the English Civil War.
 In 1644 Haverfordwest Castle is documented as being occupied by the Royalists, but they abandoned it on misinterpreting the noises of cows for a Parliamentary army.
 It was recaptured and held for the king for a year, who finally surrendered after the Battle of Colby Moor nearby.
 Oliver Cromwell sent letters to the castle, ordering it to be destroyed in July 1648 and threatened to imprison the townsfolk unless it was demolished.
 These letters were only unearthed in 1986 and are currently on display in the town museum.

 Prison

-The derelict medieval castle was converted to a prison in 1779, although Giraldus Cambrensis records that part of the castle was used as a prison as early as 1188.
+The derelict medieval castle was converted to a prison in 1779, although Gerald of Wales records that part of the castle was used as a prison as early as 1188.

 In 1820 a new prison building was erected within the castle grounds, mainly within the inner bailey.
 It had a capacity for 86 prisoners.
 In 1878 the remaining inmates were transferred to the gaol in Carmarthen.
 The building has subsequently been used as a police station and council offices.
-Today it houses the A museum.
+Today it houses the town museum.
 A cell door, leg irons, the original lock from the castle gate and numerous artifacts are on display.
 Today the castle is operated by the Pembrokeshire Coast National Park Authority and is open to the public.

 In 2010 there were plans to put the prison building on the market, with new council offices being built in the Prendergast area of Haverfordwest.

 In January 2008 an extensive archaeological excavation was conducted at Haverfordwest Castle.

 Architecture

-The original entrance to the castle lay on the west side, guarded by a gatehouse but no trace of this survives.
-Round towers are located on the north-west and south-west corners, and in the south-east corner there is a square tower with an additional projecting turret.
-The south-west and south-east towers have three storeys, with the south-east tower possessing a basement and postern gate which could serve as a counter-attack during a siege.
-A large hall lies the south of the castle with great, high windows and scaling ladders.
-Little remains of the original medieval defences in the outer ward of the castle, although the extensive curtain wall has been upkept and still remains along with a considerable part of the north side, including a semicircular turret and a square tower to the east.
+The original entrance to the castle lay on the west side, guarded by a gatehouse; but no trace of this survives.
+There are round towers at the north-west and south-west corners, and at the south-east corner there is a square tower with an additional projecting turret.
+The south-west and south-east towers have three storeys, with the south-east tower possessing a basement and postern gate which could be used in a counter-attack during a siege.
+A large hall lies in the south of the castle with great, high windows and scaling ladders.
+Little remains of the original medieval defences in the outer ward of the castle, although the extensive curtain wall has been maintained and still remains, along with a considerable part of the north side, including a semicircular turret and a square tower to the east.